usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 See also Asymmetric keys, Symmetric key.

 #### Cryptographic Authenticator
 An authenticator where the secret is a cryptographic key.
+A hardware cryptographic authenticator is a cryptographic module containing one or more cryptographic keys.

+#### Cryptographic Module
+A set of hardware, software, and/or firmware that implements approved security functions (including cryptographic algorithms and key generation).

 #### Data Integrity
 The property that data has not been altered by an unauthorized entity.